amirrezasalehi1385/Pacman/README.md

 - **ESC**: Pause/Menu

 ---
+## 🚀 How to Run the Game

+This is a **release version**, so no building or installation is required.
+To play:

+1. Download the ZIP file from the release.
+2. Extract the contents of the ZIP.
+3. Double-click `Pacman.exe` (Windows) to start the game.

+> ⚠️ Note: This release is built for **Windows** only.
+---
 ## Ghost Movement Algorithm

 Each ghost has a different targeting behavior based on Pac-Man's position and direction...